 When a quarterly inspection contains hundreds of questions, leveraging the cloud can liberate employees from the pain of keeping track of paper forms and Excel spreadsheets.
 Forms no longer need to be filed in multiple places.
 All records and evidence are immediately available via the cloud, enabling stakeholders to easily track progress.
 Enabling team members to file incident reports or assign corrective actions on mobile devices also reduces barriers to report creation, which unlocks near-miss data that can be used during future strategy development.
 Creating predictive models that leverage all available information can be resource-intensive.
 Designing for a future we cannot yet imagine is a challenge.
 However, it is an attainable goal.

 Effectively tracking QEHS operations today

-This is a primary reason why low-code, cloud-native app development is perfectly suited for the QEHS space.
-By adopting a low-code approach to app development, anyone within the organization can rapidly build or update the software used to capture, monitor, and analyze program data.
-If it is determined that a change needs to be made to a policy, the app can be updated in real time through the cloud — without writing any code.
+This is a primary reason why no-code, cloud-native app development is perfectly suited for the QEHS space.
+By adopting a no-code approach to app development, anyone within the organization can rapidly build or update the software used to capture, monitor, and analyze program data.
+If it is determined that a change needs to be made to a policy, the app can be updated in real-time through the cloud — without writing any code.

-Cloud-native app development on a low-code platform like Pulpstream can help rapidly develop, implement, mobilize and customize your QEHS program in a cost-effective way, without engaging your IT department.
-Furthermore, this approach would equip your organization tools that bolster continuous improvement with real-time data, creating a culture of painless compliance.
+Cloud-native app development on a no-code platform like Pulpstream can help rapidly develop, implement, mobilize and customize your QEHS program in a cost-effective way, without engaging your IT department.
+Furthermore, this approach would equip your organization with tools that bolster continuous improvement with real-time data and workflow automation, creating a culture of painless compliance.